javalin/website/pages/docs/migration-guide-5-6.md

 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

+If you are not using `UnauthorizedResponse` or any other `HttpResponseException` you shall stop processing further handlers using `ctx.skipRemainingHandlers()` as a last step in the `beforeMatched`.

 ## Virtual threads are now opt-in
 In Javalin 5, virtual threads were enabled by default.
 This was because virtual threads themselves were opt-in, and we wanted to make it as easy as possible to try them out.
 Now that virtual threads